Basques

-The Basques (/bɑːsks/ BAHSKS or /bæsks/ BASKS; euskaldunak /eu/; vascos /es/; basques /fr/) are a Southwestern European ethnic group, characterised by the Basque language, a common culture, shared genetic ancestry to the ancient Vascones and Aquitanians, and are considered among the last remaining direct descendants of Neolithic Europeans populations in Europe.
+Basques (Note: /bɑːsks/ BAHSKS or /bæsks/ BASKS; euskaldunak /eu/; vascos /es/; basques /fr/) are a Southwestern European ethnic group, characterised by the Basque language, a common culture, shared genetic ancestry to the ancient Vascones and Aquitanians, and are considered among the last remaining direct descendants of Neolithic European populations in Europe.

 Basques are indigenous to, and primarily inhabit, an area traditionally known as the Basque Country (Euskal Herria)—a region that is located around the western end of the Pyrenees on the coast of the Bay of Biscay and straddles parts of north-central Spain and south-western France.